BNJMNHRN/BNJMNHRN/README.md

-- 👋 Hi, I’m Benjamin
+- 👋 Hi, my name is Benjamin
 - 📫 How to reach me romanspacetelescope@protonmail.com or (614) 582-7391